lokesh12344/Capstone-project/README.md

 - Development persistence behavior can differ from a production SQLite-backed adapter.
 - Sync requires a valid JWT and a valid `businessId` restored on the device before synchronization will run.
 - The backend is the source of truth for durable persisted data; the mobile app is optimized for resilient local operation first.
+- Alert counts are driven from local WatermelonDB records and batch movement history, so low-stock and expiry indicators work offline.
+- The demo seed script creates products, batches, sales, customers, returns, wastage, low-stock, near-expiry, and expired-stock scenarios for UI testing and demos.

 ## Future Improvements